tfp-photonics/treams/docs/examples.rst

    :local:

 The computations implemented in ptsa mainly revolve around three different types of
-matrices: the (spherical) T-matrix, the cylindrical T-matrix and the Q-matrices.
+matrices: the (spherical) T-matrix, the cylindrical T-matrix and the S-matrices.
 These three types of matrices emerge from using either spherical, cylindrical, or plane waves as solutions to Maxwell's equations.
 The examples are sorted into these three topics.
 Each of these topics start with a short introduction on the particular type of matrix